🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Overview of GraphSAGE

-GraphSAGE (SAmple and aggreGatE) is a sampling-based GNN for large-scale graphs.
-Instead of using all neighbors, it samples and aggregates a fixed number of neighbors.
+GraphSAGE (SAmple and aggreGatE) is a sampling-based GNN designed for large-scale graphs.
+Instead of using all neighbors, it samples a fixed number of neighbors and aggregates them.

-1. Neighbor sampling:randomly sampling fixed number of neighbors from each node
+1. Neighborhood sampling: randomly sample a fixed number of neighbors for each node

-2. Various Aggregators: Aggregation functions such as Mean, Pool, LSTM
+2. Diverse aggregators: aggregation functions such as Mean, Pool, and LSTM

-3. Inductive learning:can apply to nodes not seen during training
+3. Inductive learning: applicable to nodes not seen during training

 $$ \begin{align} \mathbf{h}_{\mathcal{N}(i)}^{(k)} &= \text{AGGREGATE}_k\left(\left\{\mathbf{h}_j^{(k-1)}, \forall j \in \mathcal{S}_{\mathcal{N}(i)}\right\}\right) \\ \mathbf{h}_i^{(k)} &= \sigma\left(\mathbf{W}^{(k)} \cdot \left[\mathbf{h}_i^{(k-1)} \| \mathbf{h}_{\mathcal{N}(i)}^{(k)}\right]\right) \\ \mathbf{h}_i^{(k)} &= \frac{\mathbf{h}_i^{(k)}}{\|\mathbf{h}_i^{(k)}\|_2} \end{align} $$